- Tsunami is a Japanese word that means "harbour wave"

 To understand how earthquakes cause tsunamis we must first fully understand what causes earthquakes.
 Remember, tsunamis are an after-effect of an earthquake.

 The earth sits on about a dozen tectonic plates.
 These are large floating pieces of hard rock that are constantly moving and fit together around the world like a jigsaw.

 Undersea earthquakes happen when one of these plates is rubbing against another at a plate boundary.
 The two plates may become stuck as the heavier plate tries to slide under the lighter other.
-This causes a build up of pressure in a process knows as subduction.
+This causes a build-up of pressure in a process known as subduction.

 As the heavier plate continues to slide beneath the lighter plate, it causes the lighter plate to bend downwards with the pressure.
 A point comes when the lighter plate can no longer take the intense pressure and suddenly snaps back up to the surface where it had been before.

 The incredible force of the earth's plate shooting upwards in the water causes a huge rise in sea level.
 A vast body of water moves upward - like a huge mountain of water in the sea.

 How Does a Tsunami Develop?

 Everybody knows that what goes up must come down.
 This is particularly true for water which always likes to form a nice flat surface.
 So once the mountain of water has risen up the next step is for the sea to level itself out.

 The mountain of water comes back down.
 This pushes the water that was underneath it outwards.
 The force of the water moves through the ocean causing an underwater force that travels for hundreds of Kilometres.
 The force of the water can reach speeds of up to 800 kmh as it surges through the ocean.
 The energy is underwater and is not noticeable on the surface.